MUSANDAM – DUBAI DAY TRIP TO OMAN

-It took me four visits to Dubai before I finally reserved a full day to see Oman and even just get a little glimpse of the northern part of Oman but it honestly is one of the top day trips from Dubai (that is why I added it on my “50 top things to do in Dubai” list).
+It took me four visits to Dubai before I finally reserved a full day to see Oman.
+Okay, I just got a tiny glimpse of the northern part of Oman, but it honestly is one of the top day trips from Dubai.
+That is why I added it to my “50 top things to do in Dubai” list.

-Musandam Peninsula is located in the northern part of Oman about 200 kilometers from Dubai.
-On your way, you will also cross Ras Al-Khaimah which is also a perfect base for taking a day trip to Oman.
+The Musandam Peninsula is located in the northern part of Oman, about 200 kilometers from Dubai.
+On your way, you will also cross Ras Al-Khaimah, which is also a perfect base for taking a day trip to Oman.

-There are different Musandam tour packages from Dubai and it really depends what you are interested to see and how much you like to spend.
+There are different Musandam tour packages from Dubai, and it really depends on what you are interested to see and how much you like to spend.
 I will add a few different tours later for you.

 Why Visit the Musandam Peninsula?

-Musandam Peninsula is a beautiful place in Oman – very authentic and full of history, especially when compared to the hustle, bustle and general glitziness of Dubai.
+The Musandam Peninsula is a beautiful place in Oman – very authentic and full of history, especially when compared to the hustle, bustle, and general glitziness of Dubai.

-You should know before your day trip from Dubai to Musandam that driving takes a while but you will be rewarded with boat trips, lovely scenery and incredible views of the stark limestone mountains.
+Getting there takes a while, but you will be rewarded with boat trips, lovely scenery, and incredible views of the stark limestone mountains.

-However, although Musandam is getting more popular these days and attracts a lot of tourists from Ras Al-Khaimah and Dubai it still retains its originality and natural feeling despite having a touristy touch to it.
-For a change of scene it’s one of the best day trips from Dubai.
+However, although Musandam is getting more popular these days and attracts many tourists from Ras Al-Khaimah and Dubai, it still retains its originality and natural feeling despite having a touristy touch to it.

-To start your Musandam tour from Dubai you can either travel by car to Khasab which is about a three-hour drive from Dubai, or if you do a guided tour like I did, then you will be picked up from the hotel.
+To start your Musandam tour from Dubai, you can either a) travel by car to Khasab, which is about a three-hour drive from Dubai, or b) do a guided tour (like I did), and then you will be picked up from the hotel.

-A guided tour to Oman from Dubai is probably the easiest way but of course you could always fly from Dubai to Khasab if you prefer, but I actually recommend getting there by bus.
+A guided tour to Oman from Dubai is probably the easiest way.
+You could also fly from Dubai to Khasab if you prefer, but I actually recommend getting there by bus.

-You can stay there overnight as well: I personally think a day trip is enough but if you can decide to stay longer you can click here to find the best rates for your accommodation in Oman.
+You can stay there, overnight as well: I personally think a day trip is enough, but if you can decide to stay longer you can book your accommodation in Oman.

-If you have a visa for the UAE you shouldn’t need an extra visa for Oman but you definitely have to bring your original passport with you and to take a copy of your passport.
+If you have a visa for the UAE, you shouldn’t need an extra visa for Oman, but you definitely have to bring your original passport with you and take a copy of your passport.

-In order to make the most of your Oman trip from Dubai, it’s also important to take everything you’ll need with you: swimming gear, sun lotion etc. and of course your camera.
+To make the most of your Oman trip from Dubai, it’s also important to take everything you’ll need with you: swimming gear, sun lotion, etc., and of course your camera.

 Dhow Cruise from Khasab